martencassel/apk-tools/README.md

 According to the above command the first tar archive file, is missing the EOF marker.
 But the second file has two EOF markers.

+## Conclusions

+The APKINDEX.tar.gz is a concatenation of two individual gzip files.

+The first gzip file consists of one tar archive that has a missing tar-eof marker.

+The second gzip file consists of two tar archive files that have each their own tar-eof marker.